 There's also Fuhrer King Bradley, who keeps his eyes (though one is hidden behind an eye patch) closed the vast majority of the time.

 When Bradley opens his visible eye it means he has dropped his friendly persona and let his true, aggressive, vicious self shine through.
 And if you can see his other eye, start running.
 Fast.
-Not that it will help, since the Evil Eye makes him a nearly invincible/unstoppable fighter.
+Not that it will help, since the Magical Eye makes him a nearly invincible/unstoppable fighter.

 Richard Wong/Mr. Utsumi, Patlabor's sneaky recurring antagonist.